 - You have more toys in your garage than you have money in savings.

 - You keep telling yourself everything is fine, yet you aren’t sleeping due to financial worries.

 - At least one credit card in your wallet is maxed out.

 - You keep putting off retirement savings, and there’s nothing in your savings account.

 1. Use cash.

-Having a set amount of cash for for the category that you tend tooverspend on will give you a limit to how much you buy.
+Having a set amount of cash for the category you tend to overspend on will limit how much you buy.

-Limits are not restricting, don’t think of it that way.
+Limits are not restricting; don’t think of it that way.
 Consider it the freedom to spend where you like to spend.
-But now that you are an adult, you are able to cap the spending.
+But now that you are an adult, you can cap the spending.